-The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
-As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
+The old-growth redwood logging in the Santa Cruz area, including this property, occurred around the turn of the century.
+As was common throughout the area, this clearcut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.

-Based on stumps observed in the field, the property was next harvested about 30 years ago.
-This selective harvest removed approximately 50% of the larger second growth redwood and Douglas-fir trees.
-No commercial harvesting has occurred on the property since then.
+Based on redwood stumps observed in the field, and information given by Mr. Borchardt, the property was next logged around 1990.
+Under this harvest, approximately 50% of the larger second growth redwood and Douglas-fir trees were cut.